AhmedBuckets/crude_oil_spark_analysis/README.md

 | Louisiana | 112,342 |
 | Mississippi | 101,885 |

-**Analysis**: The USA again tops the charts here, this time making up the top 5 recipients of UK oil where the quantity exceeds 100,000.
+**Analysis**: The USA again tops the charts here, this time making up all recipients of UK oil where the quantity exceeds 100,000.

 ### Question 3: Most Exported Grade for Each Year and Origin